 Why Doesn’t My Vacuum Cleaner Work?

-No surprise, that’s a question we hear a lot around here, followed by, “And what can I do about it?”
+Since we service as well as sell at Best Vacuum, “Why doesn’t my vacuum work” is a question we hear a lot, followed by, “And what can I do about it?”
 Sometimes the answers are complicated.
-Other times, they’re pretty simpe.
+Other times, they’re pretty simple.
 On that side, here are some things you can do yourself to see check why your vacuum may not be working as you expect, and what you can do about them.

 It’s lost suction and is not picking up.